Nathan Mitchell

-Nathan Mitchell is a Canadian actor.
-He is best known for his role as Earving / Black Noir in the Amazon Prime Video series The Boys, based on the comic book series of the same name.
-Mitchell debuted in 2007 with a recurring role on the series Aliens in America.
-He appeared on Arrow, The Tomorrow People, Timeless, iZombie and Supernatural.
-Mitchell also appeared in the 2018 film Scorched Earth and the Netflix original series Ginny & Georgia.
+Nathan Mitchell (born December 6, 1988) is a Canadian actor.
+He is best known for his roles as superheroes Earving / Black Noir and Black Noir II in the Amazon Prime Video series The Boys (2019–present), based on the comic book series of the same name.
+He is also known for his role as Zion Miller in the Netflix series Ginny & Georgia (2021–present).